Puebla: Food

 Other foods common to the state include atole with chili pepper (chileatole), spicy mole verde, barbacoa, chilate with chopped onion, cemitas, cecina, guacamole with lime, and mole de caderas or mole espinazo.
 Many of these are found in the Sierra Mixteca region.
 However, the state is best known for cemitas, mole poblano, chiles en nogada and chalupas.

-The cemita is a kind of sandwich on a roll, related to the torta, particularly popular in Mexico City and the pambazo, which is of French origin and popular in several areas in central Mexico.
+The cemita is a kind of sandwich on a roll, related to the torta, particularly popular in Mexico City and the pambazo, which is of French origin and common in several areas in central Mexico.
 The sandwich has its origin with two kinds of bread which were brought over from Spain during the colonial period: one called "bizcocho de sal", which was long and hard and a kind of hollow cracker.
 Both breads were developed for long storage and eventually were made in Puebla with grain from the Atlixco area.
-These two breads eventually fused into a unique type that became softer by the mid 19th century.
+These two breads eventually fused into a unique type that became softer by the mid-19th century.
 The name is derived from a Jewish unleavened bread called "semita", which was brought over by Sephardi Jews to New Spain.
 These were also produced in Puebla state.
 The cemitas were prepared at home and filled with potatoes, beans and nopal cactus and eaten by the lower classes.
 Later, an establishment in the Mercado Victoria market began to sell them to the public filled with meat from bull's feet with a vinaigrette, herbs, onions and chili peppers.
 This new filling was a hit and eventually this and other variations became a staple in many markets and popular eateries.
-Today, a large number varieties exist but all are prepared using the same type of bread.
+Today, many varieties exist but all are prepared using the same type of bread.